What Are the Joys and Advantages of Minimalist Travel?

 And for that, I only need to pack a tiny bag, including my indispensable travel items – something to read and something to write in.
 Even if I went for a week I wouldn't need much more, as previous experience has taught me.

-If you want to try shorter jaunts nearer to your home check this website for suggestions an hour or two away, or within a couple hundred miles.
+If you want to try short jaunts nearer to your home this summer, there's a wonderful resource called Within Hours that can provide suggestions an hour or two away, or within a couple hundred miles.
 (By the way, the website is international, not just limited to the U.S. and Canada.)
-You may find interesting places you've never been.
+I'm sure you'll find interesting places you've never been.